JonatanESalinas/nursing_home_robot/README.md

 ![Interfaz_PillBot](https://user-images.githubusercontent.com/38736789/143507270-3d6ce94a-1934-4592-a9e7-119cdb4861b2.jpeg)

 ## Interface functionalities
 It is possible for a nurse of the nursing home to login into the GUI application using the corresponding credentials.
-In this case, use `Username` as the Username and `Password` as the Password.
+In this case, use `Usuario` as the Username and `Password` as the Password.
 Once you click in the "Iniciar Sesion" button, the different tabs of the GUI will be activated.

 ![Interfaz_PillBot_user](https://user-images.githubusercontent.com/38736789/143507331-b3191802-e819-4d17-858f-f16c4698868a.jpeg)